Ayurveda the

 factors that are similar to a particular dos.a

 bring about its increase.
-Both of these states of
+Both of these

 increase (vr.ddhi) and decrease (ks.aya) are considered